rust-lang/rfcs/text/2025-nested-method-calls.md

 Therefore, introducing two-phased borrows **outside** of method-call desugaring form doesn't feel like the right approach.
-(But, if they are limited to method-call desugaring, as ths RFC proposes, then they are a simple and effective mechanism without broader impact.)
+(But, if they are limited to method-call desugaring, as this RFC proposes, then they are a simple and effective mechanism without broader impact.)

 ### Borrowing for the future